themeblvd/Theme-Blvd-Favicon/readme.txt

 Tags: favicon, themeblvd, theme blvd, Jason Bobich, Bobich Stable tag: 1.0.2

-Easily add a standard favicon along with optional bookmark icons for all portable Apple devices to your Theme Blvd theme.
+Add a favicon and bookmark icons for apple touch devices to your Theme Blvd theme.
+An alternative to default favicon support in WordPress 4.3+.

 == Description ==

 After activating this plugin, a new section of Favicon options will be added to the Theme Options page of your Theme Blvd theme.
 Here you can configure a standard favicon along with bookmark icons for all portable Apple devices.
-All settings are completely optional. -- Don't need a bookmark for the 2nd generation iPad?
-Just leave it blank.
+All settings are completely optional.

+In WordPress 4.3, default favicon support was added to WordPress within the customizer.
+However, this plugin can still be useful if you're looking to expand support of your favicon to touch device icons.
+In the future, I hope to re-write this plugin to work with, and expand on, the default WordPress favicon system.

 **NOTE: For this plugin to do anything, you must have a theme with Theme Blvd framework v2.1+ activated.**